ppy/osu-wiki/news/2019-01-30-new-changes-to-star-rating-performance-points.md

 These are the more minor technical changes that we introduced to keep things balanced.

-In order to combat potentially unimpressive keyboard mashing that may be common for high speed plays as a result of the new buff, a new reward curve for accuracy has been introduced for the speed skill.
+To combat potentially unimpressive keyboard mashing that may be common for high speed plays as a result of the new buff, a new reward curve for accuracy has been introduced for the speed skill.

 Note that this will only punish the speed PP from plays with accuracy under 95%.
 Aim is unaffected, so your 90% Harumachi Clover FC should still be worth around what it was before.